S T O S S Books

 In Hebrews, Paul tells us that a hardened heart (aka a heart of stone) is a heart of rebellion (Heb 3:15) and disobedience (Heb 4:3-7).
 The heart of flesh is one in which the Holy Spirit dwells (see The Spiritual Soul to see the relationship of the upper and lower powers of the human soul).

-A great example of that is given to St. Gertrude.
+A great example of the above was experienced by St. Gertrude.
 In the book Life and Revelations of St. Gertrude the Great, it reads:

 St. Gertrude the Great was granted a mystical encounter with St. John the Evangelist, the beloved Apostle who was given the singular honor of resting his head on the bosom/heart of Jesus during the Last Supper.
 In the Spirit, St. John took her to Jesus so that she, too, could lay her head on the bosom of Jesus.
-Then, as she felt the constant pulsations of Jesus' Divine Heart [the upper powers of the spiritual/rational soul, i.e., the human spirit, do not directly cause the physical heart to pulsate.
-However, the overflow of the human spirit is what causes the soul (the lower power of the spiritual soul) to direct the human heart to pulsate — SML], and rejoiced exceedingly thereat, she said to St. John: “Beloved of God, didst not thou feel those pulsations when thou wert lying on the Lord’s breast at the Last Supper?”
-“Yes,” he replied; “and this with such plenitude, that liquid does not enter more rapidly into bread than the sweetness of those pleasures penetrated my soul [clearly indicating Jesus’ physical – pre-crucified – heart (at the Last Supper, in St. John’s case) and resurrected glorified heart (in St. Gertrude’s case) — SML], so that my spirit [i.e., his spiritual heart] became more ardent than water under the action of a glowing fire” [ St. Gertrude the Great, Life and Revelations of St. Gertrude the Great, TAN Books, Kindle Edition, pp. 303-304].
+Then, as she felt the constant pulsations of Jesus Divine Heart [the upper powers of the spiritual/rational soul, i.e., the human spirit, do not directly cause the physical heart to pulsate.
+However, the overflow of the human spirit is what causes the soul (the lower power of the spiritual soul) to direct the human heart to pulsate—SML], and rejoiced exceedingly thereat, she said to St. John: “Beloved of God, didst not thou feel those pulsations when thou wert lying on the Lord’s breast at the Last Supper?”
+“Yes,” he replied; “and this with such plenitude, that liquid does not enter more rapidly into bread than the sweetness of those pleasures penetrated my soul [clearly indicating Jesus’ physical – pre-crucified – heart (at the Last Supper, in St. John’s case) and resurrected glorified heart (in St. Gertrude’s case) — SML], so that my spirit [i.e., his spiritual heart] became more ardent than water under the action of a glowing fire.”[1-B]

-In Ezekiel’s dream of the rebuilt New Covenant of Salt Temple (Ez.
-47:1-12), the Dead Sea represents the spiritual and biological death of fallen man prior to his Redemption — to his heart of stone.
-The Living Water flowing out from the altar of the Temple and down to the Dead Sea, thus purifying it, represents the Sanctifying and Actual graces flowing out from Jesus’ Sacred Heart.
+In Ezekiel’s dream (Ez 47:1-12) of the rebuilt—salt of DNANew Covenant of Salt Temple (cf. Jn 2:21; 1 Cor 6:19), the Dead Sea represents the spiritual and biological death of fallen man prior to his Redemption—from his heart of stone.
+In Ezekiel's dream, Living Water flows out from the altar of the Temple and down to the Dead Sea.
+Thus, the salt water is purified, which represents the Sanctifying and Actual graces flowing out from Jesus’ Sacred Heart.
 Bio-living water helps us to understand Actual Grace.
 The human heart helps us to understand the body’s role in both Sanctifying (through Jesus’ Sacred human heart) and Actual Graces.

-Conventional wisdom has always been that it was the brain that started and perpetuated feelings of love, compassion, lust, hate, anger, greed, etc. Why did God not say, “every imagination of the thoughts of man’s brain was only evil continually?”
-A careful reading of this passage would seem to indicate the heart is the boss and the brain is simply following “orders”.
+According to conventional wisdom, it was the brain that started and perpetuated feelings of love, compassion, lust, hate, anger, greed, etc. Why did God not say, “every imagination of the thoughts of man’s brain was only evil continually” (Gen 6:5: see also Gen 8:21)?
+A careful reading of these two passages would seem to indicate the heart is the boss, and the brain is simply following “orders”.
 It has always been believed that thinking and feeling are two completely different biological processes, both originating within the brain.

 Research in neuroscience now indicates that thinking (cognition) and feeling (emotions / passions) are a response to biological information traveling on a high-speed two-way information highway.
 That two-way highway consists of bi-directional nerve connections.
 Important to note is this: one direction of that highway has five lanes; the other direction only has one lane.
 What does that mean?
 The number of nerve fibers used for sending biological information to the brain from the heart greatly outnumber the fibers used for sending biological information from the brain to the heart.
 This tells us the emotional data going to the brain is far greater than the cognitive data coming from the brain to the heart.[1]
 St. Hildegard, a Doctor of the Church, writes this about the heart: “The [inner] heart [i.e., the upper powers of the spiritual soul] is the life and structure of our entire organism.
 It contains the whole body.
 Within it, our thoughts are arranged and our will is brought to maturity.”[2]
 It is important to note, the biological heart is the primary component of the scriptural mouth through which the overflow of the inner heart sends out / expresses.